samWson/rusty-ruby/README.md

 ```
 Note that it is not the responsibility of the Tokenizer to spot syntax errors.
 Any unrecognized character will be output as an illegal token.

+## Code Layout

+The source code is broken down into separate files based on responsibility.

+### Main

+`main.rs` is the entry point of the program.

+### Lexer

+`lexer.rs` is responsible for lexical analysis.
+A lexer scans each character in Ruby source code and produces appropriate tokens based on the values it scans.

+### REPL

+`repl.rs` is responsible for the Read Eval Print Loop.
+This can evaluate arbitrary code from the standard input, evaluate it, and print the result to the standard output.
+Currently it only outputs tokens.

+### Token

+`token.rs` is responsible for defining the tokens of the Ruby language.
+A token is a part of a language such as keywords, operators, identifiers etc.

 ## Licence
 This project is Open Sourced under the MIT licence.
 Although this project is personal learning exercise, it has been made using company time at [Flux Federation](http://fluxfederation.com/) during our hack days.
 All copyright and IP belongs to Flux Federation.